jeandavidgrattepanche/Amplicon_MiSeq_pipeline/README.md

 Place to update if you use another database:
 - MiSeq_pipeline_SAR_SWARM_part2.py lines 61, 62, 66, 68, 69 and 73
-	61 and 68: replace file after '--mapout' by your reference sequence alignemnt 62 and 69: replace the last argument by your list of column with missing data 66 and 73: replace the "-t" argument by your reference tree
+	*61 and 68: replace file after '--mapout' by your reference sequence alignment *62 and 69: replace the last argument by your list of column with missing data *66 and 73: replace the "-t" argument by your reference tree
 - script 6: line 15
 	line 15: replace the SAR_db value by your BLAST db (do not forget to add the database folder)